Brandon Sermons: Professional career

-Arizona Cardinals

-Sermons signed with the Arizona Cardinals of the National Football League (NFL) on May 12, 2014 after going undrafted in the 2014 NFL Draft.
+Sermons signed with the Arizona Cardinals of the National Football League (NFL) on May 12, 2014 after going undrafted in the 2014 NFL draft.
 He was released by the Cardinals on August 25, 2014.

-San Jose Sabercats

-Sermons was assigned to the San Jose Sabercats of the Arena Football League on October 29, 2014.
+Sermons was assigned to the San Jose SaberCats of the Arena Football League on October 29, 2014.
 He was placed on recallable reassignment by the team on March 23, 2015.

-Ottawa Redblacks

 Sermons signed with the Ottawa Redblacks of the Canadian Football League on May 28, 2015.
 He played in seven games for the Redblacks during the 2015 regular season, recording six defensive tackles, five special teams tackles and one sack.
 He also played in the 103rd Grey Cup.
 Sermons played in two games for the Redblacks in 2016, totaling three defensive tackles and two special teams tackles.
 He was released by the team on July 15, 2016.